ParthDande/DataAnalytics/README.md

-# DataScience
+# DataAnalytics
-Repository of  a Data Science Workshop
+Repository of  a Data Analytics Workshop
-This is a Repository of DataScience workshop .
 It has all the files and code that we performed during the workshop with the documentation